react-epfl/padoc-lib/README.md

 # Multihop Library for IOS (v0.4)
-Multihop is an Objective-C library runnable on IOS devices whose purpose is to connect smartphones without
-any external service.
+Multihop is an Objective-C library runnable on IOS devices whose purpose is to connect smartphones without any external service.
 It supports a network of any size using multiple hops for message sending.
 It relies on the Multipeer Connectivity framework for the lower communication primitives between neighbour devices.

 By creating a socket object, it is possible to send and receive messages to and from any peer in the network.
 The interface is multicast-based and provides methods for joining and leaving **multicast groups**.
 When a peer sends a message to a particular group, then only the peers having joint the specific group will receive the message.
 Indeed, the source peer has no knowledge of which peers will finally receive the message.

 This library provides multihop support, meaning that message routing between two points is entirely handled by intermediate peers.
-Two routing strategies have been implemented so far:
+Three routing strategies have been implemented so far:
-* Broadcast: we use a basic Flooding algorithm and the destination group checking is performed by each receiving peer
+* Broadcast: we use a basic Flooding or the CBS algorithms and the destination group checking is performed by each receiving peer
 * Multicast: we use the 6Shots algorithm, which is a real multicast algorithm using location information for route optimization

 So far, the library works as expected, but still misses some important features: